-Campus Security Authorities
+Reporting to Campus Security Authorities

-In addition to the TTPD or local law enforcement, crimes or incidents may also be reported to a Campus Security Authority (CSA).
-"Campus Security Authority" is a Clery Act specific term encompassing four groups of individuals and organizations associated with a university.
+"Campus Security Authority" is a Clery Act-specific term encompassing four groups of individuals and organizations associated with a university.
 These four groups are defined by the Clery Act as:

 - A campus police department or a campus security department of an institution.
 All individuals who work for the campus police or security department are considered CSAs. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g. an individual who is responsible for monitoring the entrance into institutional property).
+Access monitors,

-Access monitors, contract security officers, event security officers, staff who provide safety escorts on campus (professional and student staff) are considered CSAs. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+- contract security officers, event security officers, staff who provide safety escorts on campus (professional and student staff) are considered CSAs. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.